Linearized eigenvalues for a free boundary problem modeling two-phase tumor growth: Abstract

 \section{Abstract}

-In this paper we study a linearized eigenvalue problem derived from a a free boundary problem modeling the growth of a tumor containing two species of cells: proliferating cells and quiescent cells.
-The reduced form of this eigenvalue problem is a $2$-system of a first-order nonlocal singular differential-integral equation in a ball coupled by a third-order elliptic pseudo-differential equation in the unit sphere.
-The singularity joined with non-localness of the first-order equation causes the main difficulty of this problem.
-By using Fourier expansion via a basis of spherical harmonic functions and some techniques for solving singular differential integral equations developed in some previous literature, we prove that there exists a null sequence $\{\gamma_k\}_{k=2}^{\infty}$ for the surface tension coefficient $\gamma$, with each of them being an eigenvalue of the linearized problem, i.e., if $\gamma=\gamma_k$ for some $k\geq 2$ then the linearized problem has extra nontrivial solutions besides the standard nontrivial solutions, and if $\gamma\neq\gamma_k$ for all $k\geq 2$ then the linearized problem does not have other nontrivial solutions than the standard nontrivial solutions.
-Invertibility of some linear operators related to the linearized problem in suitable function spaces is also studied.
+In this paper we study eigenvalues of the linearization of a free boundary problem modeling the growth of a tumor containing two species of cells: proliferating cells and quiescent cells.
+Such eigenvalues are potential bifurcation points from which nonradial solutions of the free boundary problem might bifurcate from the radial solution.
+A special feature of this problem is that it contains a singular ordinary differential equation which causes the main difficulty of this problem.
+By using the spherical harmonic expansion method combined with some techniques for solving singular differential integral equations developed in some previous literature, eigenvalues of the linearized problem are completely determined.
+Invertibility of some linear operators related to the linearized problem in suitable function spaces is also studied which might be useful in the analysis of the original free boundary problem.

 {\bf Key words and phrases}: Free boundary problem, tumor growth, linearization, eigenvalue problem, nontrivial solution.

 {\bf 2000 mathematics subject classifications}: 34B15, 35C10, 35Q80.